 - Keep your blood pressure and cholesterol levels in a healthy range.
 Maintaining a healthy body weight can help control blood pressure and cholesterol.
 Take medications as prescribed to manage high blood pressure or high cholesterol.

 - Limit alcohol.
 Too much alcohol can damage your heart.
 If you choose to drink alcohol, do so in moderation.
 For healthy adults, that means up to one drink a day for women and up to two drinks a day for men.

 - Get regular checkups.
 Take your medications as prescribed and have regular follow-up appointments with your doctor.
 Tell your doctor if your symptoms worsen.

 Some abnormal heart rhythms can be triggered by emotional stress.
 Taking steps to ease stress and anxiety can help keep your heart healthy.

 Some types of complementary and alternative therapies may help reduce stress, such as:

-- Relaxation techniques
+- Relaxation or mindfulness techniques

 Getting support from your loved ones also is key to managing stress.